rosswintle/turbo-admin/readme.txt

 Install the plugin and activate it and then press Ctrl-Alt-Shift-P (or Cmd-Alt-Shift-P on a Mac) to open the palette.

+The keyboard shortcut can be customised from settings in your user profile.
+Be careful not to choose a keyboard combination already used by your browser.

 You can:
  - type to filter the commands
  - use up and down arrows to select an item